When visiting Historical landmarks, Beaches, and renowned movie theatres, Mumbai offers it all.

 It is managed by Rahul Akerkar, a veteran of the city’s restaurant scene, and offers one of India’s finest gastronomic experiences.

 Guests may taste slivers of roast duck, pork chops, and other great dishes inside its warm, minimalistic surroundings and beneath the romantically lit trees on the beautiful open patio.

 There’s also lobster risotto, salmon ravioli with cucumber soup, and cold tomato sorbet.
 Indigo has an excellent wine and single malt selection, and the alfresco dining experiences are memorable against the stunning background of the city.

-Everyone comes for the prawns, but leave space for the fresh giant crab served with lashings of butter, pepper, and garlic, as well as the seafood biryani and the Bombay duck, which are all excellent (a type of fish).
+Everyone comes for the prawns but leaves space for the fresh giant crab served with lashings of butter, pepper, and garlic, as well as the seafood biryani and the Bombay duck, which are all excellent (a type of fish).
 Ignore the sparsely decorated interior – Trishna is all about serving you the finest fruits of the sea, as its throngs of regular customers can attest.

 Shree Thaker Bhojanalay, which opened in 1945 down a crowded lane in old Mumbai, has evolved – the large, first-floor hall has been divided into small rooms, and air conditioning has been installed – but what hasn’t changed in over 75 years is the quality of the Gujarati food, which is all vegetarian and served with the charm that comes with a family-owned restaurant.

-Weekends are likely to be crowded, which is understandable considering the great value for money.
+Weekends will likely be crowded, which is understandable considering the excellent value for money.
 It’s best to go on an empty stomach since the servings are enormous.